-The exceptional tone produced by a great guitar, results partly down to the type of woods that the guitar is made from.
-Different woods have their own distinctive voice and influence how the instrument will sound.
-Although there are many other factors that will govern the overall tone of a guitar such as how well it is made and obviously how it is played, the characteristics of the wood help to bring out the tone of the instrument.
-Most guitar makers believe that the top is the most important determining factor in the quality of a guitar’s tone.
+The exceptional tone produced by a great guitar, results partly down to the type of woods that the it is made from.
+Different woods have their own distinctive voice, and influence how the instrument will sound.
+Although there are many other factors that will govern the overall tone, such as how well it is made and obviously how it is played, the characteristics of the wood help to bring out the tone of the instrument.
+Most manufacturers believe that the top is the most important determining factor in the quality of the sound.

-The front, back and sides of acoustic guitars can be made from different combinations of Laminated or solid woods.
-The top material is generally considered to have the greatest effect on sound quality and so a solid topped guitar with laminated back and sides will sound better than an all laminated guitar.
-The quality of a guitar’s sound increases the more solid its materials, and so guitars with solid top, back, and sides should give rise to the best quality sounds.
+The front, back and sides of acoustic guitars can be made from different combinations of laminated or solid woods.
+The top material is generally considered to have the greatest effect on sound quality, and so a solid topped instrument with laminated back and sides will probably sound better than an all laminated one.
+The quality of sound increases the more solid its materials, and so ones with a solid top, back, and sides should give rise to the best quality sounds.
 Solid bodies also last much longer and can even increase in sound quality as the woods mature with age.